metingur/rectangle-packing-php-mysql/README.md

 rectangle-packing
 =================

   This is a PHP-MySQL project that is about rectangle packing.
-About this project you need a mysql database.
+About run this project you need a mysql database.
 Create a database and run this command
 <code><pre>
 CREATE TABLE IF NOT EXISTS `table` (
   `id` int(11) NOT NULL AUTO_INCREMENT,